 What can we do for you?

-We are a trusted public safety partner that advocates on behalf of first responders throughout the state.
-We support law enforcement, fire, emergency medical services (EMS) and Public Safety Answering Points (PSAPs), dispatch and 911 centers and all their partners with fixed, wireless, and ad hoc technology solutions for operations, planned events, and day-to-day needs.
+We support law enforcement, fire, emergency medical services (EMS), Public Safety Answering Points (PSAPs), dispatch and 911 centers identify and meet their connectivity needs with fixed, wireless, and ad hoc technology solutions.
 We partner with federal, state and local entities to help in the shared mission to save lives and protect property.

 Jump to: